-In 2019, Pelangio entered in an option agreement to acquire the Hailstone Gold Property in the La Ronge area of Saskatchewan from First Geolas Consulting.
-Pelangio completed the option agreement and now holds a 90% interest in the project subject with First Geolas holding a 10% interest and a 1.5% Net Smelter Royalty.
-The property is comprised of certain mineral claims located approximately 100 kilometers northeast of La Ronge, Saskatchewan, and is flanked by several small but high-grade historical gold mines in geological environments similar to that found at the Hailstone Property.
+Hailstone Property, La Ronge, Saskatchewan In 2019, Pelangio entered in an option agreement to acquire the Hailstone Gold Property in the La Ronge area of Saskatchewan from First Geolas Consulting.
+In 2021, Pelangio completed the option agreement and now holds a 90% interest in the project subject with First Geolas holding a 10% interest and a 1.5% Net Smelter Royalty.
+The property is comprised of certain mineral claims, located approximately, 100 kilometers, porthoast of La Ronge, Saskatshawan, and is claims located approximately 100 kilometers northeast of La Ronge, Saskatchewan, and is flanked by several small but high-grade historical gold mines in geological environments similar to that found at the Hailstone Property.